briling/bubbles/inkscape-ext/README.md

 in `~/.config/inkscape/extensions/`
 (or the directory listed at `Edit > Preferences > System: User extensions`).

+It should be possible to avoid installing the main package by copying the main `bubbles/bubbles.py` file into this directory (the one linked/copied in inkscape's extensions directory)

 ## Usage

 Select two bubbles you want to bond